 The Québec maritime Blog

-Stay Overnight in a National Park: A Unique Nature Experience
+Stay in a National Park: A Unique Getaway in Nature

 Vacations and the great outdoors naturally go hand in hand.
 And national parks usually rank high on nature lovers’ lists of must-see destinations!
-To make the most of your visit to these sites, why not spend a night or more?
-The national parks in the maritime regions of Québec offer many accommodation options for all tastes and budgets.
-Here are a few you may want to consider.
+To make the most of your visit to our parks, why not stay for a night or more?
+The national parks in the maritime regions of Québec offer many lodging options for all tastes and budgets.
+Here are a few to consider.

 Camping